reshamas/reshamas.github.io/resources/index.md

 comments: false
 ---

 Here is a list of my favorite data science resources.
-If you would like to see a resource added, email me at `rs2715@stern.nyu.edu`

 ## Conferences
 ### Videos